-To be sure - some of these problems are not totally resolved by a series approach but they become more tractable.
-An approach on how to mitigate these problems is defined later on in this specification.
+While these problems are not totally resolved by a series approach, they become more tractable.

-2.2.
+4.2.
 Splitting recurrences

 The [RFC5545] THISANDFUTURE range is poorly supported.
-Splitting is what a number of implementations use to avoid changing overrides in the past.
+Splitting is the approach a number of implementations use to avoid changing overrides in the past.